Maia Sandu: Transnistria

 Sandu has expressed her view that Operational Group of Russian Forces (OGRF) should withdraw from the breakaway region of Transnistria, saying to RBK TV that, although they guard ammunition depots, "there are no bilateral agreements on the OGRF and on the weapons depots".
-She also stated that its her position that the "mission should be transformed into an OSCE civilian observer mission".
+She also stated that it's her position that the "mission should be transformed into an OSCE civilian observer mission".

-In September 2021, during an interview at a local television station, Sandu was asked to describe the events that took place in 1992 and lead to the Transnistria War, to which she replied:
+In September 2021, during an interview at a local television station, Sandu was asked to describe the events that took place in 1992 and led to the Transnistria War, to which she replied:

 She further explained that the Transnistria conflict was an artificial problem created in order to stop Moldova from gaining its independence and that other former Soviet countries experienced the same thing.
-Sandu also stated that Moldova is looking exclusively for a peaceful and diplomatic solution in the Transnistria conflict.
+Sandu also stated that Moldova is looking exclusively for a peaceful and diplomatic solution in the conflict.

 Asked about her position on opinions which suggest that Moldova should recognise the independence of Transnistria due to the conflict's role in delaying Moldova's EU integration, Sandu replied that she totally disagrees with such opinions.

+Personal life

+Sandu is unmarried and has no children, lives in an apartment in Chișinău, and used to own a Toyota RAV4 as means of transportation.
+She briefly considered adopting a child.
+In addition to her native Romanian, she is fluent in English, Spanish and Russian.

+Sandu is a dual Moldovan and Romanian citizen.